slowernews/wisdom-tldr/chapters/chapter_3_action.md

 I love how the '80/20' rule gets stretched so often that in this article it talks about hyperdominate trees that take up 50% of the Amazon.
 So 80/20 can go anywhere form 99/1 to 50/50.
 What an interesting 'pattern'.

 The martial art kung fu literally translates into two words.
 Effort and time.
 And the only things that are standing between you and your goals are these two factors.

-Make your _business_ case, not a technical case Sometimes writing a one-off script will take 30 minutes, and doing it by hand will take 10.
+Make your _business_ case, not a technical case.
+Sometimes writing a one-off script will take 30 minutes, and doing it by hand will take 10.
 Do it by hand.

 stop lionizing efficiency, and start asking the question that has guided craftsmen for millennia: what’s the most effective way for me to accomplish the things that are most important?